Table of Contents

 How Important is Breastfeeding?

 Have you ever heard the phrase "Give the gift that keeps on giving"?
 Well, suppose you decide to breastfeed your baby.
-In that case, breastfeeding will not only benefit them now but will make a profound difference emotionally and physically for the rest of your child's life.
+In that case, breastfeeding will benefit them and make a profound difference emotionally and physically for the rest of your child's life.

 - Learn more about the fantastic benefits of breast milk.